How Does A Penetrating Sealer Work?

 It is important to note that penetrating sealers do not fill the pores of your substrate.
 This unique chemistry allows for a breathable surface preventing damaging hydrostatic pressures.
 Should a contaminant after sealing discolour a surface, maintenance will now be substantially easier as contaminant is prevented from penetrating deep into substrate.
 Usually removal will be as simple as applying a good quality pH neutral cleaner for most organic spills.

 In order for a staining agent to work its way around a penetrating sealer, it must have a surface tension measurement lower than that of the penetrating sealer.
-You’ll know that surface energy is lower than the surface tension of a staining agent when beading occurs.
-Beading dramatically lowers the number of points the staining agent can come into contact with.
-Most of the time negative capillary action is achieved through beading so no staining happens at all.
-Negative capillary action simply means none of the staining agent is absorbed into the surface, hence no staining.
+You’ll know that surface energy is lower than the surface tension of a staining agent by the ease of contaminant removal.
+Penetrating sealers dramatically lower the number of points the staining agent can come into contact with.
+This is achieved by adhering to a substrates pores perimeter.
+This is in stark contrast to a film forming coating that will fill the substrates pore.
+The “bead” may dissipate anywhere from 2-12 months, though the sealer will continue to operate within the pore while maintaining a natural look.

 If you’re trying to decide whether or not to use a penetrating sealer, keep in mind that it doesn’t create a film so it won’t alter the appearance of natural stone and its surface texture.
 It will, however, reduce or eliminate staining from freeze-thaw damage, efflorescence, salt/acid attack, biological growth like mold and mildew, and improve general dimensional strength and natural protective barriers.